-He spent his later years at Glinfield, Fernleigh Road, Wadebridge, passing away at Barncoose, Illogan, Redruth on 23rd February 1962, at the age of 78; he was buried at St. Breoke Churchyard, St. Breok near Wadebridge, three days later on 26th February.
+His later years were spent at Glinfield, Fernleigh Road, Wadebridge, and although officially retired, and no longer having his own parish, he was granted Permission to Officiate in the Diocese of Truro which he retained until he passed away at Barncoose, Illogan, Redruth on 23rd February 1962, at the age of 78; he was buried at St. Breoke Churchyard, St. Breok near Wadebridge, three days later on 26th February.